robfalck/assert_future_imports/README.md

 =====================

 assert_future_imports raises an AssertionError if the file in question does not import the specified imports from __future__.
-This gives developers an some additional assurance that their code will be backwards compatible.
+This gives developers some additional assurance that their code will be backwards compatible.

 ## Installation